 Precisely estimates that only about five percent of data is critical for delivering insight, minimizing risk, and improving operations (see Figure 1).
 Reduce governance time-to-value by concentrating on just that critical data at first.
 This focus simplifies data governance significantly by limiting the amount of data to be governed in alignment with any single business goal from perhaps thousands of elements to just a few dozen.

+Master data is often a critical sub-set of the data to be governed.
 Customer names and addresses.
 Account information.
 Market segmentation information.
 Billing and credit info.
 A lean data catalog may include nothing more.